Your journey, your parking.

 - Purchasing of fall permits begins at 9 a.m. on your priority date listed below.

 - Buy through your parking account.
-Avoid creating a visitor account.

 Summer 2026 Purchase Dates

 Summer parking permits for all students can be purchased starting at 9 a.m.
 May 1 through your parking account.
-Summer permits are valid June 1 through July 31, and are sold on a first come, first served basis.
+Summer permits are valid June 1 through July 31, and are sold on a first-come, first-served basis.
 Summer permits are not renewable for the fall.

-- Tier 1 locations are $126.
+- Tier 1 locations are $126 for the summer semester.

-- Tier 2 locations are $60.
+- Tier 2 locations are $60 for the summer semester.

 - Check locations using the interactive campus map.